samuelcardillo/MMORPGMaker-MV/README.md

 - Persistance of local switches
 - Persistance of global switches
 - Global and local map system
+- Respawn system
 - In-game chat

 ### Improvements to do :
 - Improve in-game chat UX with keybindings and so on
 - Add RESTFUL API for outside game interactions
-- Create inter-players interactivity (trades, pvp, ...)
+- Create inter-players interactivity (visual notification when in menu or combat, trades, pvp, ...)
 - (Continuous) Refactore entire codebase
 - (MUCH LATER) Server-side anti-cheat

+**Join us on Discord : https://discord.gg/GVqyAwp**